KozaBoza/ToColorMachineLearning/README.md

 # 🧠 EEG + Machine Learning Portfolio Project

 This project combines **neuroscience** and **machine learning** by decoding EEG signals to classify simple mental states.
-The pipeline is designed to be **educational, reproducible, and visually appealing** – perfect for a portfolio showcase.
+The pipeline is designed to be educational and reproducible

 ---